vhsenna/parts-unlimited/README.md

 ```

 ## Future Improvements
-- [ ] Ensure efficient database queries using Django ORM optimizations.
+- [ ] Ensure efficient database queries using Django ORM optimizations
-- [ ] Implement caching strategies.
+- [ ] Implement caching strategies
-- [ ] Use robust authentication methods like OAuth2 or JWT.
+- [ ] Use robust authentication methods like OAuth2 or JWT
-- [ ] Serve the API over HTTPS to encrypt data in transit.
+- [ ] Serve the API over HTTPS to encrypt data in transit
 - [ ] Use Docker to containerize the application